Out There Arts National centre for outdoor arts and circus

 Get Involved!

 Out There Festival is one of the UK’s largest free outdoor arts festivals with a mission to bring new, diverse and world-class arts to its home of Great Yarmouth.
 All volunteering roles mean being an advocate for Out There.
 Volunteers are essential to the success of the festival and they have the opportunity to fulfil a variety of roles.
 See below the roles we have on offer.
-You must be available for at least 4 hours on one (or as many as you like) of these days: Wednesday 28th May, Thursday 29th May, Friday 30th May, Saturday 31st May
+You must be available for at least 4 hours on one (or as many as you like) of these days: Thursday 28th May, Friday 29th May, Saturday 30th May

 Person Specification